 Wellbeing

-Wellbeing is an important part of the holistic development of students at St Augustine's Parish School, providing them with learning opportunities and the tools to navigate social and emotional intelligence. to support this development, the school has a qualified full-time Scholl Counsellor and a Wellbeing Coordinator.
+Wellbeing is a vital part of the holistic development of students at St Augustine’s Parish School.
+We provide students with learning opportunities and tools to develop social and emotional intelligence.

 - Engagement with the principles of Positive Education